occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Application Service Transactional Side-Effects

 In the example above, writing the events to the event store and executing policies is not an atomic operation.
-If your app crashes before after the call to `registerOngoingGame::registerGameAsOngoingWhenGameWasStarted` but before `removeFromOngoingGamesWhenGameEnded::removeFromOngoingGamesWhenGameEnded`, you will need to handle idempotency.
+If your app crashes after the call to `registerOngoingGame::registerGameAsOngoingWhenGameWasStarted` but before `removeFromOngoingGamesWhenGameEnded::removeFromOngoingGamesWhenGameEnded`, you will need to handle idempotency.
 But if your policies/side-effects are writing data to the same database as the event store you can make use of transactions to write everything atomically!
 This is very easy if you're using a [Spring EventStore](#eventstore-with-spring-mongotemplate-blocking).
 What you need to do is to wrap the `ApplicationService` provided by Occurrent in your own application service, something like this: